 Where to Travel

 If you're traveling on the Mumbai local as a tourist, Mahalaxmi and Bandra on the Western Line are two good destinations.
-Mahalaxmi because the astonishing dhobi ghat is located there (plus it's close to Haji Ali, another popular attraction in Mumbai), and Bandra because it's one of the hippest and happening suburbs in Mumbai with fabulous bargain shopping and nightlife.
+Choose Mahalaxmi due to the astonishing dhobi ghat is located there (plus it's close to Haji Ali, another popular attraction in Mumbai), and Bandra because it's one of the hippest and happening suburbs in Mumbai with fabulous bargain shopping and nightlife.
 If you're heading to the airport, Andheri is the closest station (and you can take the new Mumbai Metro train from there).

 There are ticket counters in rooms at the main entrance of each railway station.
 However, the lines are usually serpentine and slow moving.
 Alternatively, you can purchase a Smart Card, which will enable you to buy tickets from Automatic Ticket Vending Machines at the stations.